milomedia/tilix/_posts/2017-01-20-agile-content-review.md

 3. **Synthesis** - After analysis content is ready to be pulled by the _knowledge owner_ into her new content e.g. meta-analysis, slide deck, report, blog.
 4. **Done** – Content can transition from each of the earlier states to done if certain criteria are met. from the funnel to synthesis.

-To progress from one stage to the next, some standard work needs to be done.

 Content that reaches the quick look queue warrants further investment of time.
 In this queue, an estimate of value is established.
 Time investment is controlled to the "water cooler" discussion level, with perhaps some very preliminary investigation.
-The content is described as per the tables below.
+Content can be described as per the templates below.
 Since the investment is increasing, this queue is WIP-limited to curtail the number of active items in process.
 Sources of business benefit are identified and items are prioritised.
-The example output from a quick look at a blog page:

 **Content Position Statement**